Vicki Vann: BIN Magazine

 Vann joined Beverage Industry News Magazine, BIN, as an editor in 2000.
 She worked as a journalist, and coordinator of editorial material, as well as a host for video projects and short films representing products featured in the magazine while assisting Beverage Media Group, BMG, in New York City, which consists of 35 beverage publications across the United States, all servicing the United States beverage, beer, wine and spirits industry, before being appointed to Editor-in-Chief of BIN Magazine in 2005.

 Other Endeavors

 Araceli Spirits

-Victoria is a businesswoman, entrepreneur, and philanthropist.
-She is the founder and CEO of Araceli Spirits, LLC., a company that specializes in the importing and distribution of her liquor creations; Araceli Marigold Liqueur, Araceli Infused Chocolates, and Tequila Mascota.

-In 2015, she stepped into the role of liquor brand owner and introduced Araceli, the world's very first Marigold Flower Liqueur, named after her.
-Araceli Liqueur was envisioned by Victoria while traveling throughout Mexico, and it pays tribute to the marigold flower and the rich, vibrant culture of the people.
-Araceli Marigold Liqueur continues to receive rave reviews from both trade and consumers alike, and is one of the most unique liquor products ever created.

-Victoria's latest creation is Tequila Mascota.
-More than just a tequila, Mascota was created with the idea of making a one-of-a-kind product that would bring attention to animals in need.
-Tequila Mascota is Victoria's giving back passion project and it combines her love of animals and her favorite spirit tequila, together in one very special package.
-Tequila Mascota is a beautiful product that will support Vann's philanthropic initiative for animals, as a portion of all sales will be donated to animal shelter and rescue.
+In 2015, she founded the spirits brand Araceli Spirits.

 Personal life

 Vann is a Christian and believes that her faith in God is her lifeline.
 She says her faith in Jesus Christ and her music are always with her.
 She has said, "My faith in God means everything to me.
 Music is also a very essential part of who I am.
 Music gives life, music heals, and music saves souls.
 It is through the universal language of music that gives us all faith, hope, and love for one another."

 Victoria speaks in her native language of English along with Spanish, French, a little Portuguese, and German.
 She is interested in world history and culture, and she frequently studies the history, culture and languages of the countries she visits.
 She often goes by her Spanish name, Araceli, (/es/}, which in Spanish, the meaning of the name Araceli is: Altar of Heaven.